House moderates offered deal to ease Biden budget standoff

 Rep. Cori Bush, D-Mo., said in a statement, “We are not here to play politics with people’s lives — we are here to pass transformative policies.”

-Republicans said the $3.5 trillion effort that Democrats are seeking to advance fails to address “the crisis that American families are facing” and would lead to higher inflation and deficits.

-The conservative House Freedom Caucus said it opposes both the Biden budget and the bipartisan infrastructure bill.
+Republicans plan to reject the the $3.5 trillion effort as big government spending, and their support for the slimmer $1 trillion bipartisan measure is uncertain.
+The conservative House Freedom Caucus said it opposes both the Biden budget and the bipartisan bill.

 ———